 Questions are important for the comfort and understanding of the patient.
 It is important to understand your own health concerns, and what the possible treatments involve, the risks, and benefits.
 Having the pertinent information helps you to make the most informed decisions.

 What does the doctor expect from his or her patients?

-Some doctors may expect patients to be proactive in their own healing, and may make recommendations that will improve the effects of a condition or treatment.
+Some New York Bioidentical Hormone Doctors may expect patients to be proactive in their own healing, and may make recommendations that will improve the effects of a condition or treatment.

 Congratulations on taking charge of your health!